Reptar on Ice

 "Reptar on Ice" is the first segment of the 10th episode of the second season of the animated television series Rugrats and the first segment of the 23rd episode overall.
 The episode was written by Peter Gaffney and directed by Howard E. Baker.
 The episode originally aired on the television network Nickelodeon on November 15, 1992.
 "Reptar on Ice" followed the infant main characters, Tommy, Chuckie, Phil and Lil going to an ice show with their parents that follows the love story of the babies' favorite monster, Reptar.
 There, the babies attempt to return a lizard to the actor, assuming it is his child.

 "Reptar on Ice" continued Rugrats employment of the character Reptar, a satirical parody of Godzilla.
 The episode included several other cultural references; the basic theme lampoons the commercialization of children's media products and its plethora of merchandise tie-ins.
-The ice show the children see is referent to real-life ice shows, such as "Disney on Ice," and its plot centers around a Beauty and the Beast-style love story.
+The ice show the children see is referent to real-life ice shows, such as "Disney on Ice," and its plot centers on a Beauty and the Beast-style love story.

 The episode was released on the DVD and VHS compilation "Decade in Diapers," which included the "favorite episodes" of Rugrats in their respected category as voted on by fans on Nick.com, and was celebratory of the show's tenth anniversary.
 "Reptar on Ice" in particular was categorized as the "Favorite Reptar-Rageous Episode."
 Gord Lacey of TVShowsOnDVD described it as one of his favorite episodes from the compilation, tied with "Vacation Special."
 It was adapted into an audio story, which was featured prominently on the CD and cassette tape "In Search of the Mighty Reptar".